OmarIZANZAR/traffic-light-control-simulator/README.md

 ### **TRAFFIC CONTROL SIMULATEUR**
-Desktop application made with C++ and SDL library that simulates cars movements and traffic light control width the keyboard keys (NUMPAD: 8, 6, 2, 4 or LETTERS: z, d, s, q).
+Desktop application made with C++ and SDL library that simulates cars movements and traffic light control with the keyboard keys (NUMPAD: 8, 6, 2, 4 or LETTERS: z, d, s, q).

 **to compile the app got to the src folder and run:**
 > g++ src/main.cpp -o Traffic_Control -I include -L lib -lmingw32 -lSDL2main -lSDL2